• Skip to main content

 Step 4.
 Drain potatoes well.
 Add hot potatoes to the skillet and carefully stir to combine.
 Add most of the bacon pieces, reserving a tablespoon or two for garnish, and toss again.
 Sprinkle with salt and pepper for taste, if needed.

 Step 5.
-Top with remaining bacon, more chopped green onion tops, and fresh parsley for garnish.
+Top with remaining bacon, more chopped green onion, and fresh parsley for garnish.
 Serve warm or at room temperature.

 A collage of the 4 steps to make the hot potato salad including boiling the potatoes, frying the bacon pieces, adding the green onions to the pan, making the dressing, and tossing the cooked potatoes into the skillet to coat them.